JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 Within the repository, we have established an environment_setup folder with the requirements.txt file already created.
 Change to this directory.

-# How to run the requirements file:
+# How to run the requirements.txt file:

 #### Proceed to the Anaconda / Conda terminal of your preferred IDE or the Anaconda / Conda powershell prompt.